davidkingzyb/canvasTrigger/README.md

 #canvasTrigger

-**define object in canvas and dispatch canvas event to those object.**
+**define objects in canvas and dispatch canvas event to those objects.**

 2015/8/3 by DKZ